 Returning the car

-At the end of our Naha driving day we parked in the hotel car park.
+At the end of my Naha driving day I parked in the hotel car park.
 It was one of those car parking spaces where once you’ve parked the car a barrier rises between the front and back wheels.

-As we weren’t going to be around when the rental company man collected the car we left the keys at the hotel reception, and we also paid the overnight parking charge in advance.
-All this had been pre arranged with the car rental company.
+As I wasn’t going to be around when the rental company man collected the car I left the keys at the hotel reception, and I also paid the overnight parking charge in advance.
+All this had been pre-arranged with the car rental company.

-The next day when we came back from our day out the car was gone (collected – not stolen!).
+The next day when I came back from my day out the car was gone (collected – not stolen!).

 Ishigaki rental car